Picture of Trio con Brio

 Michael Germer

 Violinist Michael Germer was the youngest semi-finalist in the 2019 Carl Nielsen International Violin Competition, which was broadcast live worldwide.
 As a soloist, he has played with, among others, the Webern Symphony Orchestra and the Orchestre de l'Université de Genève, and collaborated with conductors such as Lahav Shani and Vladimir Kiradjiev.
-In August 2019, he was awarded the large Jakob Gade Grant in Tivoli Concert Hall.
+In August 2019, he was awarded the big Jakob Gade Scholarship in Tivoli Concert Hall.

-The three composers in New Voices are supported by Augustinus Fonden.
+The three composers in New Voices are supported by the Augustinus Foundation.